More than half of the parents believe that Vitamin C keeps germs away from their kids. They even don’t allow kids to go outside with wet hair.

 There is no evidence that giving a child Vitamin C, multivitamins or other products advertised to boost the immune system is effective in preventing the common cold.
 Freed notes that the effectiveness of supplements and vitamins do not need to be proven in order for them to be sold.

-Freed said, “The folklore strategies, have likely been passed down from generation to generation and started before people knew that germs were actually the cause of illnesses like colds.”
+Freed said, “The folklore strategies have likely been passed down from generation to generation and started before people knew that germs were actually the cause of illnesses like colds.”

 On the splendid side, considerably more parents utilize cold prevention techniques that are upheld by science.
 Notwithstanding helping children practice good cleanliness propensities, 87 percent of guardians fend off kids from individuals who are already sick.
-Sixty-four percent of guardians detailed that they ask relatives who have colds not to embrace or kiss their child, and 60 percent would skip a playdate or movement if other kids going to were sick.
+Sixty-four percent of guardians detailed that they ask relatives who have colds not to embrace or kiss their child, and 60 percent would skip a playdate or movement if other kids were sick.
 Some parents (31 percent) avoid play areas altogether amid the cold season.

 Eighty-four percent of parents also incorporated sanitizing their child’s environment as a strategy for preventing colds, such as frequent washing of household surfaces and cleaning toys.